 I’m also heartened by the great organizations that have risen in the past 10 years to support the social entrepreneur.
 One of the most highly regarded is The Skoll Foundation, started by EBay executive, Jeff Skoll.
 The Skoll World Forum brings together social Fellows and leaders from around the world…this past April those that gathered in Oxford met with the best in the field, including a special talk and reception by Archbishop Desmond Tutu and Queen Noor of Jordan.
 The forum is a breeding ground for best-practices in social Fellowship and Skoll Foundation is a leader in the emerging area of “impact investing” — one of many firms that is recognizing the impact they can make in both not-for-profits and for-profit social ventures.

 Out of all this interest in being a good global citizen AND and entrepreneur, the financial geniuses of Wall Street and the Silicon Valley are beginning to realize that there is a role to be played by the financial community as well.
 Earlier this year, I attended a great conference called “Take Action” in San Francisco.
 Directed by pioneer, Georgette Wong, this conference brought together institutional investors (endowments, schools, corporate) and family (foundations, family offices) investors with fund managers who are seeking to invest in social ventures.
 This is one of several great conferences now focused on this issue.

 Where to Next?

 My goal in starting this blog is to use it as a forum for information on new company formation and growth company acceleration – with a focus on the social entrepreneur as well as the profit driven entrepreneur.
-My plan is to highlight research, newly formed funds, social entrepreneurs, and mechanics of venture and social venture funding.
+My plan is to highlight research, newly formed funds, social Fellows, and mechanics of venture and social venture funding.

 This will be a fun ride!